ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-amhill312/writing/proposals/show_proposal_one.md

 ## Re-type the sentence "I adhered to the Allegheny College Honor Code while completing this project."

-"I adhered to the Alleghent College Honor Code while completing this project."
+"I adhered to the Allegheny College Honor Code while completing this project."

 **IMPORTANT:** If you do not type the required sentence then the course instructor will not know that you adhered to the Allegheny College Honor Code